maoschanz/gedit-plugin-markdown_preview/README.md

     and `lmodern`.
 Those are provided by `texlive` packages whose names vary depending on the distribution.
 Warning: the version provided by Debian is sadly broken (some error message about *xcolor.sty*).
+  - `libglib2.0-bin` (needed for the installation script only).
+This is the package name on debian-based distros, it may differ on your system.
 2. Download the ZIP of [the last release](https://github.com/maoschanz/gedit-plugin-markdown_preview/releases).
 3. Extract the archive.
 4. Open the project's folder in a terminal.